Changshu Jiangsu, China Travel Guide

 Ensure your routine vaccinations (MMR, DTaP, Polio, seasonal flu) are current.

 Drink only Bottled water or boiled water.
-Avoid tap water, even for brushing teeth.
+Stick to bottled water, even in the case of brushing teeth.
 Consume well-cooked food.
 Be wary of raw fruits and vegetables unless you peel them yourself.

 Wash hands frequently with soap and water or use an Alcohol-based hand sanitizer.
 Choose street food stalls with high turnover for fresh ingredients.